The holidays are here. Holiday shopping 2020 – here I come!

 4. Give ‘em what they want

 I used to be the type that hated giving gift cards, money, or alcohol as Christmas presents.
-I felt like that was a total lazy way out.
+I felt like that was a totally lazy way out.

 But after receiving (and giving!) too many Christmas gifts that just weren’t right for me (or the receiver), I’ve decided to toss out my old notions of banning those so-called “lazy” gifts.
 Because, really, who doesn’t like those gifts?
 I know I got a lot more use out of my gift cards last Christmas than I did from the puke green robe I received (which now lives in the racks of Goodwill).

 The other great thing about these lazy-but-oh-so-desirable gifts?
 They can be as expensive or inexpensive as you want.
 A $10 iTunes, Starbucks, or Target gift card can go a long way.
-You can easily snag a bottle of wine or build a 6-pack of craft beer for under $10.
+You can easily snag a bottle of wine or build a six-pack of craft beer for under $10.
 And you can never go wrong with a crisp $10 or $20 bill (especially for kids).
+You could even gift a pandemic-friendly gift card for food or grocery delivery – services many have come to rely on this year.

 5. Set a limit